Azure/azure-api-style-guide/docs/azure-ruleset.md

 ### az-delete-204-response

-A delete operation should have a 204 response.
+A (non-long-running) delete operation should have a 204 response.

 ### az-error-code-response-header